 CommScope's COVID-19 Customer & Partner Hub Visit

 This is the first in a two-part blog series that will answer the most frequently asked questions about Citizens Broadband Radio Service (CBRS).
-The second part will run on January 2, 2020.
+CBRS for Beginners - Part 2 was posted on January 2, 2020.

 We are days away from full commercialization of CBRS.
 After the Federal Communications Commission (FCC) announced initial commercial deployment (ICD) and the approval of CommScope’s spectrum access system (SAS) on September 18, CommScope filed its ICD results report on November 4th.
 The report detailed the CBRS activities performed during the ICD reporting period as outlined by FCC Public Notice 19-915.
 The ICD represents the last phase of SAS testing before full commercial deployment.

 CommScope expects to receive certification for full commercial deployment before the start of the new year.
 While there is a lot of excitement in the industry over the promise that this innovative new spectrum sharing scheme holds, there are also a lot of questions from mobile network operators, wireless internet service providers, private enterprises and various other sectors that plan to take advantage of CBRS.
 Below are listed some of the most frequently asked questions about the topic of CBRS.

 CBRS is the Citizens Broadband Radio Service that opens up 150 MHz of spectrum in the 3.5 GHz band for commercial use in the United States.
 This is spectrum traditionally used by the military and commercial satellite operators and wireless internet service providers (WISPs).
 In order to take advantage of CBRS, your network must employ a spectrum access system (SAS) and have access to an Environmental Sensing Capability (ESC) network to dynamically manage the spectrum use.